Weather Channel co-founder John Coleman provided evidence that convincingly refutes the concept of anthropogenic global warming.

 With a preacher’s zeal, Mr. Gore sets out to strike terror into us and our children and make us feel we are all complicit in the potential demise of the planet.

 There is no significant man made global warming.
 There has not been any in the past, there is none now and there is no reason to fear any in the future.
 The climate of Earth is changing.
 It has always changed.
 But mankind’s activities have not overwhelmed or significantly modified the natural forces.

 [Rest of speech here.]

 Although this item is superficially “true” in the sense that the words quoted above were indeed written by John Coleman, the statement that they “refute” global warming (i.e., prove it to be false) is something of an exaggeration.
-As Coleman’s critics have noted, he does not hold a degree in climatology or any related discipline, nor has he studied or conducted any research in that field; he merely parrots arguments advanced by others:
+As Coleman’s critics have noted, he did not hold a degree in climatology or any related discipline, nor did he study or conduct any research in that field; he merely parroted arguments advanced by others: